PowerDNS/pdns/docs/changelog/pre-4.0.rst

 We want to explicitly thank Kees Monshouwer for digging up all the DNSSEC improvements and porting them back to this release.

-When upgrading, please run "pdnssec rectify-all-zones" and trigger an AXFR for all DNSSEC zones to make sure you benefit from all the compliance improvements present in this version.
+When upgrading, please run ``pdnssec rectify-all-zones`` and trigger an AXFR for all DNSSEC zones to make sure you benefit from all the compliance improvements present in this version.